AlexaCRM/alexacrm.github.io/datapress/administration/disable-user.md

 ## How to get last login date for a user

-To see the last login date, you need to get the user by ID (send a GET request).
+To see the last login date, you need to get the user by ID by sending a GET request:

 ```text
 https://{url}/wp-json/wp/v2/users/{id}